 FHWA’s new guide outlines planning considerations and design options for separated bike lanes and provides examples of best practices and lessons learned in U.S. cities.
 Get the guide.

-Want to contribute but not yet ready for prime time?
-You want to get involved and meet new colleagues, but you're not sure where to start.
-No worries--there are lots of ways to connect with APBP.
+You want to meet new colleagues and contribute to APBP, but you're not sure where to start.
+No worries--there are lots of ways to connect with us.
 Join a committee--these groups are crucial to APBP's strategic growth.
 Learn about committees here.
 Or, get involved with a local chapter.
 APBP has twelve chapters in the U.S. and in Canada--join an existing group, or start one in your area.
-Learn about chapters here, or join us on June 25 at 3pm EDT for a Chapter Chat (register here).
+Learn about chapters here.

 New on APBP's YouTube Channel